(Disclosure: Some of the links below may be affiliate links)

 I hope this goes to show that this way of counting your savings does not make sense!

 We increased our savings rate by 26%!

 Finally, let’s see how we can increase our own savings rate with some math!

-Our gross income is about 10’400 CHF and our net income is about 9’400 CHF.
-4% of our gross income goes towards our second pillar and my employer matches this 4%.
-Generally, we spend around 5000 CHF expenses.
-Out of this, about 900 CHF goes to taxes and 800 CHF goes to our health insurances.
+Our gross income is about 10’400 CHF, and our net income is about 9’400 CHF.
+4% of our gross income goes towards our second pillar, and my employer matches this 4%.
+Generally, we spend around 5000 CHF per month.
+Out of this, about 900 CHF goes to taxes, and 800 CHF goes to our health insurance.

 - Gross Savings Rate: 42.3% (4400/10400)